Best Rewards Cards for Holiday Shopping

 If you want to earn flexible travel points on all your holiday shopping, you can also consider the Capital One® Venture® Rewards Credit Card.
 Once you sign up for this card, you have the potential to earn 50,000 miles worth $500 in travel after you spend $3,000 within three months account opening.
 You also earn 2x miles for each dollar you spend, which makes this card a smart option for regular expenses even after the holidays are over.

-If you’re someone who is really into travel, you’ll also benefit from the fact this card offers a $100 credit for Global Entry or TSA Precheck.
+If you’re someone who is really into travel, you’ll also benefit from the fact this card offers up to $100 application fee credit for Global Entry or TSA Pre?®.
 However, one of the biggest benefits of this card is the fact that you can redeem points for any travel expense at a rate of one cent per point.
 You could pay for hotel stays, airfare, train travel, or a cruise, for example.
 It’s totally up to you how you choose to reward yourself.

 This card does charge a $95 annual fee, but it is waived the first year.